Unaccompanied Children Released to Sponsors By State

 HHS has strong policies in place to ensure the privacy and safety of unaccompanied children by maintaining the confidentiality of their personal information.
 These children may have histories of abuse or may be seeking safety from threats of violence.
 They may have been trafficked or smuggled.
 HHS cannot release information about individual children that could compromise the child’s location or identity.

-The data in the table below shows state-by-state data of unaccompanied children released to sponsors.
+The data in the table below shows state-by-state data of unaccompanied children released to sponsors as of December 31, 2015.
 ACF will update this data each month.
 View unaccompanied children released to sponsors by county.

 For more information, please read ORR’s reunification policy.